georgi/cleaning_data/Codebook.md

 ### subject

-An identifier of the subject who carried out the experiment encoded as integer.
+An identifier of the subject who carried out the experiment encoded as integer between 1 and 30.

 ### variable